 Today (as of Oct 2020) almost all new devices and OSs have IPv6 compatibility, whether they are deployed in an IPv6 network, is a different question.
 Your computer certainly has an IPv6 address, and you might not even be aware.
 In addition, your ISP might also be already using a dual-stack network.

 The easiest way to determine whether you are using IPv6 is to run an online test such as test-my-IPv6 or ipv6-test.com.
 You can also check the IPv6 parameters on your computer.
 For example, with a quick look into macOS’s network properties, you can see that IPv6 is configured by default (automatically); the same goes for many Linux, Windows, Unix, and even mobile platforms.
 This “automatically” means that your computer will perform IPv6 stateless autoconfiguration (as opposed to IPv4’s DHCP).

-In addition, a quick look into the terminal, with the “ifconfig” command, will show you the IPv6 address.
-Remember, you shouldn’t be needing any NAT to convert private to public, so your IPv6 will be used privately (home) and outside on the Internet.
+In addition, a quick look into the terminal with the “ifconfig” command, will show you the IPv6 address.
+Remember, you shouldn’t need any NAT to convert private to public, so your IPv6 will be used privately (home) and outside on the Internet.

 Of course, using the same IPv6 for public communications and without any NAT may seem vulnerable and risky.
 But no worries, a hacker won’t simply be able to scan trillions of addresses, plus there is a high chance you’ll have IPSec enabled.

 6. Key Takeaways.

 The 90’s scientists were right, it was only a matter of time before we ran out of IPv4 addresses.
 The internet is growing unexpectedly with IP-hungry technology and IoT devices.